dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/drawing-item.md

 ---
 layout: default-layout
 Title: DrawingItem - Dynamsoft Core Module Android Edition API Reference
-Description: The class DSDrawingItem of Dynamsoft Core Module represents a base class for drawing items, which can be added to drawing layers to draw basic graphics on the view.
+Description: The class DrawingItem of Dynamsoft Core Module represents a base class for drawing items, which can be added to drawing layers to draw basic graphics on the view.
 Keywords: drawing item, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSDrawingItem
+# DrawingItem

-The `DSDrawingItem` class represents a base class for drawing items, which can be added to drawing layers to draw basic graphics on the view.
+The `DrawingItem` class represents a base class for drawing items, which can be added to drawing layers to draw basic graphics on the view.

 ## Definition